Synzack/ludus_sccm/README.md

 ## Notes
 * Due to unknown issues with SCCM, *.local* domain suffixes will not work properly.
 We recommend using something else such as *.domain* or *.lab* for your domain suffix
 * If you wish to add client push to the DC, you will need to add Remote Scheduled Tasks Management firewall rules or use the *disable_firewall* role
-* At this time, all 4 site server roles are needed to deploy SCCM, there is no standlone option yet
+* At this time, all 4 site server roles are needed to deploy SCCM, there is no standalone option yet

 ## Usage
 > [!WARNING]